Resources for creating Microsoft Sentinel custom connectors

-If you're unable to connect your data source to Azure Sentinel using any of the existing solutions available, consider creating your own data source connector.
+If you're unable to connect your data source to Microsoft Sentinel using any of the existing solutions available, consider creating your own data source connector.

-For a full list of supported connectors, see the Azure Sentinel: The connectors grand (CEF, Syslog, Direct, Agent, Custom, and more) blog post.
+For a full list of supported connectors, see the Microsoft Sentinel: The connectors grand (CEF, Syslog, Direct, Agent, Custom, and more) blog post.